davidpcahill/irl_hunts/docs/GAMEPLAY.md

 The Emergency System is a **critical safety feature** that takes absolute priority over all gameplay.

+### Emergency Contact Phone Number

+Players can optionally provide a phone number during login or in their dashboard profile.
+This number:
+- Is only visible to moderators and admins
+- Appears prominently during emergencies (admin panel, event logs, tracker screens)
+- Helps locate players quickly by calling them
+- Is stored locally in the browser for convenience
+- Can be updated anytime from the player dashboard

+**Privacy:** Only moderators and admins can see phone numbers.
+Other players cannot access this information.

 ### How to Trigger Emergency

 **From Tracker Device:**